Everest Base Camp Trek in November – A Complete Guide

 Why November is a Great Time for the Trek

-November is considered as one of the most popular months to do Everest Base Camp (EBC) Trek because it features the best weather, beautiful scenery, and amazing cultures there.
+November is considered one of the most popular months to do the Everest Base Camp (EBC) Trek because it features the best weather, beautiful scenery, and amazing cultures.
 For a first-timer or an experienced trekker, these are the main reasons why November can be the best month to do the EBC trek.

 Weather and Climate in November: What to Expect